-Two of the most important indicators for the assessment of non-sampling error of the LFS are unit non-response rate and the proxy rate.
+Two of the most important indicators for the assessment of non-sampling error of the LFS are unit nonresponse rate and the proxy rate.
 For the first one, the lower the unit non-response rate is, the more accurate the survey, as the indicator shows the level of the missing information through the ratio of the number of units for which data for no variable have been collected to the total number of units designated for data collection.
-In the last five years LFS has been affected by a slight increase of the unit non-response rate which amounted to 26.3% in 2016, with respect to 23.9% in 2011.
-As for the proxy rate, it is the percentage of proxy interviews among all interviews where a proxy interview is an interview with someone (e.g. one member of the household) other than the person from whom information is being sought, so a lower proxy rate means the survey is more accurate because more is the information collected directly from the concerned person.
-Over the last five years the proxy rate in the EU-LFS has improved as it shows a decrease from 33.0% in 2011 to 29.6% in 2016).
+In the last five years LFS has been affected by a slight increase of the unit non-response rate which amounted to 26.7% in 2017, with respect to 23.7% in 2012.
+As for the proxy rate, it is the percentage of proxy interviews among all interviews where a proxy interview is an interview with someone (e.g. one member of the household) other than the person from whom information is being sought, so a lower proxy rate means the survey is more accurate because more information is directly collected from the concerned person.
+Over the last five years the proxy rate in the EU-LFS has worsened as it shows an increase from 30.4% in 2012 to 33.0% in 2017.
 LFS figures fulfil the Eurostat requirements concerning reliability.